docodocool/mikutap/README.md

 # mikutap

-mikutap based on PIXI.js and TweenMax
+mikutap based on PixiJS and TweenMax